adrido/minetest-mapper-cpp/doc/manual.rst

 	``50	100	0 255 0		0 0 255``

-    While signifies that between height -50 to 50, the color of the nodes will slowly change from red to green, and between 50 and 100, the color will slowly change from green to blue.
+    Which signifies that between height -50 to 50, the color of the nodes will slowly change from red to green, and between 50 and 100, the color will slowly change from green to blue.